 Attorney Harvey had retained his firm, Holland & Knight, to represent him as legal counsel.
 Over the course of the various proceedings, Holland & Knight billed almost $500,000 in legal fees and expenses.
 On March 24, 2014, the probate court found that Attorney Harvey had, in bad faith, incurred unreasonable and exorbitant fees and ordered him to reimburse all but $50,000.
 Holland & Knight reimbursed the trust $407,077.14.
 The BBO found that Attorney Harvey had violated a number of the rules of professional responsibility, including not acting with reasonable diligence, charging excessive fees, and failing to keep the beneficiaries reasonably informed, resulting in his public reprimand.

 So, what went wrong here?

 - Attorney Harvey let the matter drag on.
-At one point it appears that four years passed with no activity after Attorney Harvey had distributed $375,000.
-We know there was at least another $500,000, since that's what was paid to Holland & Knight.
+At one point, it appears that four years passed with no activity after Attorney Harvey had distributed $375,000.
+We know there was at least another $500,000 distributed, since that's what was paid to Holland & Knight.
 In general, the longer a matter takes, the higher the legal costs.
-With a gap of four years, the attorneys involved may have forgotten many of the details of the matter or even left the firm, requiring that new attorney get up to speed.
+With a gap of four years, the attorneys involved may have forgotten many of the details of the matter or even left the firm, requiring the new attorney get up to speed.
 In general, more time means less efficiency.

 Of course, we don't know the back story.
 The client may not have appointed her children to administer her trust and estate because she knew they were a troublesome lot.
 Attorney Harvey may have taken the precautions of going to court for approval of his actions also knowing that the beneficiaries were litigious.
 But there appears to be no excuse for Holland & Knight charging the fees it did.